Hasanlu Lovers: Rediscovery and excavation

 The skeletal remains of the Hasanlu Lovers were found together in a plaster-lined brick bin with no other objects except a stone slab under the head of one skeleton.
-The excavation took place in 1973, directed by Robert H. Dyson, Jr. Dr. Selinsky stated that the lovers perished together during the invasion of the site, around 800 BCE, during the last destruction of the Hasanlu, but did not have any lethal wounds.
-Archaeologist Oscar Muscarella suggests that the hole in the right skeleton's skull is not due to an injury, but the result of a blow created by a workman’s pickaxe.
+The excavation took place in 1972, directed by Robert H. Dyson, Jr. Dr. Selinsky stated that the lovers perished together during the invasion of the site, around 800 BCE, during the last destruction of the Hasanlu, but did not have any lethal wounds.
+Archaeologist Oscar White Muscarella suggests that the hole in the right skeleton's skull is not due to an injury, but the result of a blow created by a workman's pickaxe.
 When discovered, the two skeletons were facing and embracing each other.
 The skeleton on the left is lying on their left side, reaching with their right hand towards the skeleton on the right.

 There is no definitive explanation as to how the two skeletons ended up in the bin – only assumptions.
-One assumption is that, “they must have crawled into this bin, which was probably covered at the time, and escaped detection.”
-Since cause of death wasn’t due to injury, archaeologists have concluded that the probable cause of death was asphyxiation, when debris fell from the burning building, and sealed them in.
+One assumption is that "they must have crawled into this bin, which was probably covered at the time, and escaped detection."
+Since cause of death was not due to injury, archaeologists have concluded that the probable cause of death was asphyxiation, when debris fell from the burning building, and sealed them in.